Data Center Temperature Sensor Placement

 What Is a Data Center Temperature Sensor?

-Temperature sensors make it easy to monitor the environment in your facility and respond appropriately to any changes.
-With the proper placement, you’ll receive notifications whenever there’s a significant increase or decrease that might affect equipment efficiency.
 These sensors monitor temperature, humidity and airflow.
-The goal is to balance the coolness in your facility, maintain humidity at a moderate level to prevent electrostatic discharge or condensation, and control free airflow throughout the server racks.
+The goal is to balance the coolness in your facility, maintain moderate humidity to prevent electrostatic discharge or condensation and control free airflow throughout the server racks.
 It’s key to place these sensors in hot zones at the top, bottom and middle racks to gain a complete picture of temperature status.
 Be sure to place sensors near the air conditioning equipment as well.

 This guide will take you through the importance of temperature and humidity sensors and monitoring, the best placements for data center temperature sensors and how to ensure you have a reliable cooling system.